Main contents start here

 The third "arrow" is "growth strategy that promotes private investment".
 Efforts are being made in growth strategies such as encouraging investments by private corporations based on the easing of regulations.

-Under such approaches, the profits of companies shifted at high levels, and the employment and income environment improved and continued a moderate recovery.
+Under such approaches, the profits of companies recorded the highest ever, and the employment and income environment improved and continued a moderate recovery.
 The latest economic recovery is thought to be in the process of continuation after bottoming out in November 2012.
-As the Japanese economy moves out of a deflation through approaches based on financial, monetary and growth policies, fiscal consolidation has been progressing and primary deficit has been shrinking, such as by centering on increased tax revenue, etc.
+As the Japanese economy moves out of a deflation through approaches based on financial, monetary and growth policies, fiscal consolidation has been progressing and primary deficit has been shrinking, such as by increased tax revenue, etc.

-Japan's industrial structure has undergone a major transformation over the half century since the end of World War II.
+Japan's industrial structure has undergone a major transformation since the end of World War II.
 The chronological changes in the industrial structure during this period by industry share of employed persons and GDP show that shares in the primary industry in particular have fallen dramatically since 1970, when Japan experienced rapid economic growth.
 During the 1980s, the secondary industry's share of employed persons and GDP also began to decline gradually.
-On the other hand, the tertiary industry's shares of both employed persons and GDP have risen consistently.
+On the other hand, the tertiary industry's share of them have risen consistently.

 In 1970, the primary industry accounted for 19.3 percent of employed persons, the secondary industry for 34.1 percent, and the tertiary industry for 46.6 percent.
 In 2015, the corresponding shares of these three sectors were 4.0 percent, 25.0 percent and 71.0 percent, respectively.

-The number of establishments by the major groupings of the Japan Standard Industrial Classification was the most numerous in the "wholesale and retail trade" category, numbering 1.4 million, followed by "accommodations, eating and drinking services" and "construction".
+With regard to the number of establishments by the major groupings of the Japan Standard Industrial Classification, the most numerous category was the "wholesale and retail trade", numbering 1.4 million, followed by "accommodations, eating and drinking services" and "construction".
 In terms of the number of persons engaged, establishments in the "wholesale and retail trade" ranked first as they employed 12.0 million persons, followed by "manufacturing" and "medical, health care and welfare".

-The domestic manufacturing industry has progressed in relocating production bases overseas, stemming from approaches to cutting back on production costs, production in consumption areas, and fluctuations in exchange rates.
+The domestic manufacturing industry has progressed in the relocation of production bases overseas, for the cutback on production costs, the production in consumption areas, and the evasion of fluctuations in exchange rates.

-According to the Ministry of Economy, Trade and Industry's "Survey of Overseas Business Activities", which surveys Japanese companies that have local affiliates overseas, the number of overseas affiliates in the manufacturing industry was 10,919 companies at the end of fiscal 2016, and the overseas production ratio was 23.8 percent in actual performance in fiscal 2016, indicating a 1.5 percentage point decrease as compared to the previous fiscal year, a decrease for the first time in five years.
+The number of overseas affiliates in the manufacturing industry was 10,838 companies at the end of fiscal 2017, and the overseas production ratio was 25.4 percent in actual performance in fiscal 2017, the highest ever recorded and indicating a 1.6 percentage point increase as compared to the previous fiscal year.

 In the future, it is anticipated that companies in the manufacturing industry in Japan will expand their overseas business.
-There are many companies that are planning on expanding their business to China, India, Vietnam and Thailand.
+There are many companies that are planning on expanding their business to China, India, Thailand and Vietnam.

 (1) National Government Finance

 Japan's fiscal year starts in April, and ends in March of the following year.
 In setting the national budget, the government submits a proposed budget for the upcoming fiscal year to the Ordinary Session of the Diet, which begins in January.
-The proposal is then discussed, and an initial budget is approved usually before the fiscal year begins in April.
+The proposal is then discussed, and approved usually before the fiscal year begins in April (initial budget).
 In the event that the Diet does not approve the budget by the end of March, an interim budget comes into effect.
 The interim budget is effective from the beginning of April until such time when the proposed budget is approved.
 If it becomes necessary to amend the budget in the course of a fiscal year, the government submits a supplementary budget for Diet approval.

 Japan's national budget consists of the general account budget, special account budgets, and the budgets of government-affiliated agencies.
-Using revenues from general sources such as taxes, the general account covers core national expenditures such as social security, public works, culture/education/science, and national defense.
+Using revenues from general sources such as taxes, the general account covers core national expenditures such as social security, public works, education and science, and national defense.

-Special accounts are accounts established for the national government to carry out projects with specific objectives, and are managed and administered independently of the general account.
-The number and particulars of special accounts change from year to year; for fiscal 2018, a total of 13 special accounts have been established, including the national debt consolidation fund, the local allocation tax and local transfer tax, and the reconstruction from the Great East Japan Earthquake.
+Special accounts are accounts established for the national government to carry out projects with specific objectives, and their management and administration are independent of the general account.
+The number and particulars of special accounts change from year to year; for fiscal 2019, there are a total of 13 special accounts, including the National debt consolidation fund, the Local allocation tax and local transfer tax, and the Reconstruction from the Great East Japan Earthquake.

 Government-affiliated agencies are entities established by special laws and are entirely funded by the government.
-Currently, the Japan Finance Corporation, the Okinawa Development Finance Corporation, Japan Bank for International Cooperation, and the Japan International Cooperation Agency (Finance and Investment Account) are operated as government-affiliated agencies.
+Currently, the Japan Finance Corporation, the Okinawa Development Finance Corporation, Japan Bank for International Cooperation, and the Japan International Cooperation Agency (Finance and Investment Account) are operated.

-In national government finance, expenditure has continued to surpass revenue.
+In the national government finance, expenditure has continued to surpass revenue.
 Since fiscal 2008 in particular, the worsening economy has decreased tax revenue, contributing to an increasing gap between revenue and expenditure.
-Since fiscal 2009, bond issues have exceeded tax revenue in most years, but since fiscal 2013, tax revenue exceeded borrowing (on an initial budget basis).
+From fiscal 2009 to fiscal 2012, bond issues exceeded tax revenue in most years, but starting in fiscal 2013, tax revenue has exceeded borrowing on an initial budget basis.

 (2) Local Government Finance